Macular Degeneration, Age-Related

 - Atrophic/nonexudative

-- Neovascular/exudative
+- nAMD

-- In type 2 neovascularization, the CNVM passes through the RPE and is located in the subretinal space.
-Typically appears as a lacy or gray-green lesion.
+- In type 2 neovascularization, the CNVM passes through the RPE and is located in the subretinal space; typically appears as a lacy or gray-green lesion.
 This corresponds to classic CNVM.

-- Type 3 neovascularization, also known as retinal angiomatous proliferations (RAPS), the neovascularization develops from the deep capillary plexus of retina and grows downward toward the RPE.
+- Type 3 neovascularization, also known as retinal angiomatous proliferations (RAPS), the neovascularization develops from the deep capillary plexus of the retina and grows downward toward the RPE.

 Genetics